 Bank of Scotland offers a flexible range of ISAs:

-a) easy access with no charge for withdrawals but the interest rate is variable, so it could go up and down
+a) easy access to your money with no charge for withdrawals.
+The interest rate is variable, so it could go up and down.

 |Cash ISA||Stocks and Shares ISA||Total ISA Allowance|

 Flexible ISA rules allow you to withdraw and replace funds from certain types of our cash ISAs without affecting your yearly ISA allowance, providing you replace funds in the same tax year you withdraw them, for example: